 Alternatively, you may request a pro-forma objection form which can be emailed (or mailed) to you.
 The completion of the objection pro-forma will ensure compliance with the Valuation of Land Act 1960 and will assist in discussions with the valuer to identify areas of contention.
 Please email, post or deliver your completed objection form(s) and attachments back to Council within the 2 month statutory time frame.

-If your objection results in a change to your valuation, we will make an adjustment at that time and notify you by mail.
+If your objection results in a change to your valuation, adjustments will be made accordingly and we will notify you by mail.

 Supplementary valuations